radiantlogic-v8/documentation-new/documentation/web-services-api-guide/04-scim.md

 ---
-title: Web Services API Guide
+title: SCIM API
-description: Web Services API Guide
+description: SCIM v2 API to the RadiantOne Service
 ---

-# SCIM
+# SCIM Overview

 The System for Cross-domain Identity Management (SCIM) specification automates user identity management between identity domains.
 This chapter describes the configuration of the RadiantOne SCIM service.
 The RadiantOne service supports SCIMv2.